 The SSBG program is authorized under Title XX of the Social Security Act, as amended, and is codified at 42 USC 1397 through 1397e.
 The implementing regulations for this and other block grant programs authorized by Omnibus Budget Reconciliation Act of 1981 are published at 45 CFR part 96.
-Those regulations include both specific requirements and general administrative requirements in lieu of 45 CFR part 92 (the HHS implementation of the A-102 Common Rule) for the covered block grant programs.
+Those regulations include both specific requirements and general administrative requirements in lieu of 45 CFR part 92 (the HHS implementation of the A-102 Common Rule)/45 CFR part 75 (the HHS implementation of 2 CFR part 200) for the covered block grant programs.
 Requirements specific to SSBG are in 45 CFR sections 96.70 through 96.74.

-As discussed in Appendix I of this Supplement, "Federal Programs Excluded from the A-102 Common Rule," States are to use the fiscal policies that apply to their own funds in administering SSBG.
+As discussed in Appendix I to the Supplement, "Federal Programs Excluded from the A-102 Common Rule and Portions of 2 CFR Part 200," States are to use the fiscal policies that apply to their own funds in administering SSBG.
 Procedures must be adequate to assure the proper disbursal of and accounting for Federal funds paid to the grantee, including procedures for monitoring the assistance provided (45 CFR section 96.30).